 And talk to our international team on +44 (0)1793 427 427 or at firstname.lastname@example.org.

 These terms don’t affect your statutory rights.
 For our full terms and conditions, please click here.

 For our full returns policy, please click here.

-There can be some colour variation between different batches of our fabric – we try to make them as small as possible, but it’s something to be expected with natural fibres.
+There can be some colour variation between different batches of our fabric – we try to make this as minimal as possible, but it’s something to be expected with natural fibres.
 If you’re using this fabric more than once in the same room, we recommend ordering as many metres as you need in one go – that way, we can make sure it’s all from the same batch.

 What is a Martindale score?